JimmyyyW/ranked_win_predictor/README.md

 ran from an IDE.
 Whenprompted to input a summoner name, please use your own summoner name (IGN) and if you don't have one and are using the project for none-LoL related purposes, go to https://euw.op.gg/ranking/ladder/ and take one.
 """
-    python {path}collect.py
+    python collect.py
 """
-By default the program is set to take 40000 data points using that one summoner name.
-This can be set using the 'thresh' parameter in match_crawler in the 'crawler_writer' function.
-This generally runs at around
+It is recommended to collect 20000 data points using that one summoner name.
+This is prompted in the script.

+NOTE: IF THIS ERRORS, CHECK API KEY, this is a failsafe as to not send invalid requests to the riot games api

 DATA MODELLING
 The next step is to model the data you have collected this is performed by runnning the model.py file using the following console